 Anyway, coming back to my own choices:

-I've talked about making the lost boy Billy and why I think it's a bad idea so it won't be surprising that the by I have is meant to be the original figure - Tony Makarios (though of course that point is pretty academic insofar as he appears in this wordless comic sequence!)
+I've talked about making the lost boy Billy and why I think it's a bad idea so it won't be surprising that the boy I have is meant to be the original figure - Tony Makarios (though of course that point is pretty academic insofar as he appears in this wordless comic sequence!)

 I've taken out all dialogue.
 If one can't get across 'girl and daemon are scared and hyper-sensitive to a creepy environment, then shocked to discover this boy' without dialogue you're onto a loser.